Silent Pool: Distillery

 Since 2014, water from the Silent Pool has been used in the production of gin on a site adjacent to the pool.
 A vintage wood-fired steam boiler was restored to power the hand-built copper still, made for Silent Pool Distillers by the Arnold Holstein Company in the Lake Constance area of Germany.

 In popular culture

-Silent Pool is linked to an alleged folklore tale that says King John on his horse abducted a woodcutter's daughter who was forced into the deep water and drowned.
+Silent Pool is linked to a 19th-century tale that says King John on his horse abducted a woodcutter's daughter who was forced into the deep water and drowned.
 According to the legend, the maiden can be seen at midnight.
 This story appears to have come from a book written by Martin Farquhar Tupper in 1858 called Stephan Langton or The Days Of King John (A Romance of the Silent Pool).
 The story is based on real historic characters including Stephen Langton, a former archbishop of Canterbury, and King John.

-In December 1926, when crime writer Agatha Christie disappeared, it was feared that she had drowned in the Silent Pool after her abandoned car was discovered at nearby Newlands Corner.
+In December 1926, when crime writer Agatha Christie disappeared, it was feared that she had drowned in Silent Pool after her abandoned car was discovered at nearby Newlands Corner.

 The lake was admired by the poet Alfred Tennyson.